Search

 Images, UC QuakeStudies

-A photograph of a young tape artist and her creation in front of the mural.
+A photograph of tape artists and musicians in front of the tape art mural.
 The photograph was taken at Street Talk, a Tape Art residency held from 6 - 9 March 2014.
 Street Talk was a collaborative project between All Right?, Healthy Christchurch and Tape Art NZ that had Christchurch communities create large tape art murals on the south wall of Community and Public Health.